pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 - preamble : poly can only be adopted if antifragile mindset adopted

 - preamble: we can upgrade our economic system to use open construction and farming.

+## Section 2 - Playing our cards right
+## put in part1

+With the pieces in place

 ## Angela